ieb/fridgeController/README.md

 This is a controller for 12V Danfoss and Secomp fridges.
 The compressors on these fridges are variable speed and typically have switch based external temperature sensors.
 In a low power environment running off 12v there are a few problems, which can be addressed by buying one of the top end control heads.
-The code and hardware here, does the same, or aims to.
+Some of documentation for the newer compressors indicate that the RPM and minimum battery voltages have more control, but the BD35 and BD50 compressors while being variable speed have unsuitable battery shutoff voltages.

 # Why ?